MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netqos/New-NetQosPolicy.md

 ThrottleRate   : 10.486 MBits/sec
 ```

-This example creates a QoS policy that matches TCP traffic sent to port 80 and rate-limits it at 10,000,000 bytes per second.
+This example creates a QoS policy that matches TCP traffic sent to port 80 and rate-limits it at 10 MBits per second.

 ### EXAMPLE 5
 ```